dynatrace-oss/DynatraceDashboardPowerups/README.md

 ![treemap](Assets/treemap.png)

 ### TimeOnPage
 Calculate the time spent on a page, based on when that page's load action ended and the next one started.
+Note: user action names cannot contain commas, use a renaming rule to replace.

 Syntax:
 - `Title !PU(timeonpage): !PU(table):`